John Logie Baird: Television experiments

 In early 1923, and in poor health, Baird moved to 21 Linton Crescent, Hastings, on the south coast of England.
 He later rented a workshop in the Queen's Arcade in the town.
 Baird built what was to become the world's first working television set using items that included an old hatbox and a pair of scissors, some darning needles, a few bicycle light lenses, a used tea chest, and sealing wax and glue that he purchased.
 In February 1924, he demonstrated to the Radio Times that a semi-mechanical analogue television system was possible by transmitting moving silhouette images.
-In July of the same year, he received a 1000-volt electric shock but survived with only a burnt hand but, as a result, his landlord, Mr Tree, asked him to vacate the premises.
+In July of the same year he received a 1000-volt electric shock, surviving with only a burnt hand, and was asked by his landlord to vacate the premises.
 Soon after arriving in London, looking for publicity, Baird visited the Daily Express newspaper to promote his invention.
 The news editor was terrified and he was quoted by one of his staff as saying: "For God's sake, go down to reception and get rid of a lunatic who's down there.
 He says he's got a machine for seeing by wireless!
 Watch him—he may have a razor on him."

 In these attempts to develop a working television system, Baird experimented using the Nipkow disk.
 Paul Gottlieb Nipkow had invented this scanning system in 1884.
 Television historian Albert Abramson calls Nipkow's patent "the master television patent".
 Nipkow's work is important because Baird, followed by many others, chose to develop it into a broadcast medium.

 In his laboratory on 2 October 1925, Baird successfully transmitted the first television picture with a greyscale image: the head of a ventriloquist's dummy nicknamed "Stooky Bill" in a 32-line vertically scanned image, at five pictures per second.
 Baird went downstairs and fetched an office worker, 20-year-old William Edward Taynton, to see what a human face would look like, and Taynton became the first person to be televised in a full tonal range.

-In June 1924, Baird had bought from Cyril Frank Elwell a thallium sulphide (Thalofide) cell, developed by Theodore Case in the USA.
-The Thalofide cell was part of the important new technology of 'talking pictures'.
-Baird's pioneering implementation of this cell allowed Baird to become the first person to produce a live, moving, greyscale television image from reflected light.
-Baird achieved this, where other inventors had failed, by applying two unique methods to the Case cell.
-He accomplished this by improving the signal conditioning from the cell, through temperature optimisation (cooling) and his own custom-designed video amplifier.
+In June 1924, Baird purchased thallium sulfide (developed by Theodore Case in the US) from Cyril Frank Elwell.
+The chemical became an important part in the development of "talking pictures."
+Baird's implementation of the thallium sulfide resulted in the first live-animated image on lens from reflected light.
+He improved the signal conditioning from the thallium sulfide "cell" via temperature optimisation (cooling) and his own custom-designed video amplifier, pioneering the technology we now use today.